cloudqubes/ootc-documentation/source/adminguide/storage.rst

    you are going to upload.
 After uploading the data disk, OOTC will use this value to verify that no data corruption has occurred.

 #.
-Log in to the OOTC UI as an administrator or user
+Log in to the OOTC UI.

 #.
-In the left navigation bar, click Storage.
+In the left navigation bar, click Volumes in Storage menu. |storage-icon.png|

 #.
-Click Upload Volume.
+Click Upload Volume. |upload-volume.png|

 #.
 Provide the following: